tarantool/doc/doc/reference/reference_sql/sql.rst

      WHERE s1 = (SELECT s1 FROM cte) OR s3 = (SELECT s1 FROM cte);

-WITH can only be used at the beginning of a statement, therefore it cannot be used at the beginning of a subquery or after a set operator or inside a CREATE statement.
+WITH can only be used at the beginning of a statement, therefore it cannot be used at the beginning of a subquery or after a :ref:`set operator <sql_union>` or inside a CREATE statement.

 A WITH-clause "view" is read-only because Tarantool does not support